ishank62/railway-reservation-MEAN/README.md

 # RAILWAY SEAT RESERVATION APP:

 ## **Key Features**
-1. Concurrent reserving of seats by different users is being handled. by appropriate messages.
+1. Concurrent reserving of seats by different users is being handled by appropriate messages.
 2. In cases where we demand many seats in one row then if they are not available, maximum no. of seats are assigned in a single row from the entry point of the coach and rest of the seats are assigned nearby this row.
 3. Option to reset all reservations.